Emmet County, Iowa

 Emmet County is a county located in the U.S. state of Iowa.
 As of the 2020 census, the population was 9,388.
-The county seat is Estherville.
+The county seat and the largest city is Estherville.

 History

 Emmet County was created by authority of the Iowa Legislature in 1851.
 Enough settlers had been established in the area to organize the county in 1859.
 The county was named for the Irish patriot Robert Emmet, who was hanged as a traitor to the British government at the age of 25.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 403 sqmi, of which 396 sqmi is land and 6.6 sqmi (1.4=6%) is water.
+According to the United States Census Bureau, the county has a total area of 402.522 sqmi, of which 395.890 sqmi is land and 6.632 sqmi (1.65%) is water.
+It is the 98th largest county in Iowa by total area.

 It is the second-smallest county by land area in Iowa, and the fourth-smallest by total area.